duan602728596/umi-plugin-redux-toolkit/README.md

 // or

 export function reduxToolkit() {
+  return {
     initialState: () => ({}), // It can also be a function to initialize the value of redux
     ignoreOptions: {},        // Same as the ignoreOptions configuration above, it will be merged
     warnAfter: 800            // If the check time of immutableCheck and serializableCheck exceeds 32ms, there will be a warning.
 Modify the warning time
+  };
 }
 ```